On the complete classification of the unitary N=2 minimal superconformal field theories: Consequences of Gannon's classification

 We now specialise to the case of the $N=2$ minimal models.
 Recall that the super-primary fields of the $N=2$ minimal models are labelled by those $(a,c)\in Q_k=\{0,\ldots,k\}\times\mZ_{2\overline{k}}$ that satisfy $|c-[a+c]|\leq a$.
 According to the discussion in section~\ref{mi}, fields in $[(a,c),+]$ with $|c-[a+c]|\leq a$ correspond under the state-field correspondence precisely to states counted by the character $\chi_{ac}$, and fields in $[(a,c),-]$ to states counted by $\chi_{k-a,c+\overline{k}}$.
 We will henceforth use the notation $[(a,c)]$ with $(a,c)\in Q_k$ to label the even and odd superconformal families for the $N=2$ minimal models.

-The integers $N_{ac;a'c'}^{\alpha\gamma}$ calculated in lemma~\ref{fusionrules} are the natural candidates for the super fusion rules.
-This result is confirmed by~\cite{Mussardo1988,Mussardo1988a} in the NS$\times$NS and R$\times$R sectors, both through the Coulomb gas formalism and through the explicit construction of the unitary $N=2$ minimal models via the parafermion-boson construction~\cite{Qiu1987} (also see sections~\ref{construction} and~\ref{fusionrulescheck}).
+The integers $N_{ac;a'c'}^{a''c''}$ calculated in lemma~\ref{fusionrules} are the natural candidates for the super fusion rules.
+This result is confirmed by~\cite{Mussardo1988,Mussardo1988a} in the NS$\times$NS and R$\times$R sectors, both through the Coulomb gas formalism and through the explicit construction of the unitary $N=2$ minimal models via the parafermion-boson construction~\cite{Qiu1987}.
+Furthermore, in section~\ref{fusionrulescheck}, we perform a non-trivial consistency check that all the possible modular invariants in Gannon's list are consistent with these fusion rules.

 We can also read off the usual fusion between $N=2$ primary fields by simply forgetting the distinction between $[ac]$ and $[k-a,c+\overline{k}]$.
 Then the fusion rules for the primary fields read